Gorgon gas project: Scope

 According to the 2009 Environment Impact Statement, LNG and condensate, initially stored in onshore tanks, was to be offloaded from a 2100 m jetty onto LNG carriers and oil tankers, for delivery to overseas customers.
 Natural gas for domestic use will be transported by a 70 km subsea pipeline to the mainland, for transmission to local customers.

 On the total investment of the Gorgon LNG project, media articles have reported analyst forecasts of estimated costs ranging from A$11 billion (in 2003), A$16 billion (2007), and A$50bn in March 2009 to A$43bn in Sept 2009 and A$53bn in 2015.

+Carbon Dioxide Sequestration

+Carbon dioxide (CO2), which comprises around 15% of the raw gas stream from the Gorgon field, is stripped out then injected into formations 2 kilometers below the island, with 3.4 to 4 million tonnes of CO_{2} planned to be stored each year.
+Inclusion of the carbon capture project was required by Australian environmental regulators.
+However, in December 2017 it was announced that technical problems mean that CO_{2} would not be stored until late 2018 or early 2019, two years after the plant began operation.
+This will result in 5.5-7.8 million tonnes of CO_{2} being released.

+Carbon dioxide injection started in August 2019, with full injection rates anticipated by first quarter 2020 (This has not been independently verified as of September 2020).
+In November 2023, it was reported that over the 2022-2023 period, only about one third of the CO_{2} generated by the site had been sequestered, mainly due to issues managing the subsurface pressure to avoid damaging the cap layer that traps the CO_{2}.

-Economic Benefits
+Economic benefits

 Economic modelling carried out in 2008 as part of the environmental impact assessment process, forecast the following macroeconomic impacts (based on a 30-year period):